zaychili07/ProjectSixthSenseV1/README.md

 Fusion-based decision logic

+## Responsible Use Policy
+BIRE is a research and educational project.
+This repository must only use synthetic, anonymized, de-identified, or publicly approved datasets.
+No personally identifiable information should be uploaded or processed here.
+BIRE is intended for decision-support research only and does not replace clinical judgment, diagnosis, or licensed medical care.
+Any future real-world deployment would require validation, governance review, and regulatory compliance.

 Cycle I: Data Standardization & Temporal Alignment transforms raw heterogeneous clinical streams into a unified, time-consistent patient state representation.
 This layer performs schema mapping, unit normalization, timestamp synchronization, missing-data handling, and quality filtering to produce model-ready temporal sequences for downstream anomaly detection and predictive inference.